What To Do When Your Child Has a Tough Day: 7 Helpful Strategies - Baby Chick

 “I know you want to play this certain game, but if they don’t want to play that right now, you can’t force them to do it.
 How about you let them play what they’re playing for 10 minutes?
 If you want to join them in their game, you should!
 But if you don’t, let’s find something else you like to do for that 10 minutes.
 Then we can ask them if they want to play your game next.
 Can we try that?”
 My son felt validated by my understanding of his frustration.
 And we came up with a solution he could live with.
 For us, this strategy worked that day!

-6. Help Them Strategize for Future Bad Days
+6. Help Them Prepare for Future Tough Days

-The sooner we learn to cope with bad days, the better it will be for all of us!
+The sooner children learn to cope with tough days, the more confident they will become over time.
 When your child has had a tough day, it’s important to remind them that bad days will happen.
 But our kids also need to learn how to problem solve.
 You can do this by helping them strategize for future bad days so those situations won’t be so hard to handle.5

 Talk with your child about techniques to help them calm down and get through the day.
 Do they need to be alone for a few minutes?
 Do they need to do an activity to take their mind off things (reading, coloring, going for a walk)?
 Maybe they need to talk to mom or their teacher privately.
 Whatever they think they might need to get through a bad day, help them make a plan for coping.